 Introgression occurs in Opuntia species.
 Introgression is different from hybridization because it refers to the transfer of limited genetic information from one species to another through ancient hybridization and repeated backcrossing.
 Introgression begins with hybridization, but it is so much more.
 Hybridization may split two genomes equally, whereas introgression is generally the invasion of a few genes into one of the parents–leaving the species essentially the same as before.

 Introgression is a ubiquitous phenomenon in plants and animals and it contributes to adaptation.
-Modern humans are an example of an introgressed species because many of us carry some genes from Neanderthal humans.
-An example of introgression in Opuntia might be a pink-flowered population in a species that is generally yellow flowered.
+Modern humans are an example of an introgressed species because many of us carry 1%genes from Neanderthal humans.
+An example of introgression in Opuntia might be a pink-flowered population in a species that is generally yellow-flowered.

 Opuntiaengelmannii and O.lindheimeri, are similar prickly pears, but there are also constant differences between these prickly pear cacti.
 We accept these opuntias as separate and distinct species.
 However, O.lindheimeri has been described as a variety of O.engelmannii by some authors.
 However you think of them (one Opuntia species or two), this checklist describes the differences.